 Looking around us, we see hundreds and thousands of real-time web applications that thrive on availability, reliability, and constant feedback.
 For example, with the Premier League (a top level of the English football league system) matches currently going on, many people have shown interest in betting against these matches.

 As a result, the leading real-time web apps using .NET Core SignalR for sports betting have a high demand and an increased transaction load.
 These apps certainly cannot afford to slow down during these peak usage times, anhttps://www.alachisoft.com/resources/docs/ncache/prog-guide/aspnet-signalr.htmld they need to keep performing better.
 In other words, these real-time web apps need scalability.

-If you have a .NET Core real-time web app that manages functionalities like sports betting, stock market or foreign exchange market and is currently hot on demand requiring high performance numbers, then you need scalability as well.
+If you have a .NET Core real-time web app that manages functionalities like sports betting, stock market, or foreign exchange market and is currently in demand – requiring high-performance numbers- then you need scalability, as well.
 Increasing the number of servers to divide the client load could benefit you in multiple ways.
-And what better way to do that than by using NCache, a native .NET, distributed in-memory caching solution.
+And what better way to do that than by using NCache, a native .NET, distributed in-memory caching solution?

 Using NCache as Backplane to Achieve Scalability